VEckardt/IntegrityExcelTestSession/README.md

 parameter: -jar <your shared folder>/IntegrityExcelTestSession.jar
 ```

+## Template
+The Template file (see doc/ExcelTestLayout.xlsx) has to be put into the following directory
+c:\IntegrityExcelTestSession
+This path can be parameterized using the IntegrityExcelTestSession.properties file

 ## How to test
 Part 1: Export
 - open any Test Session or just stay on one in the query result